storm999/FullyAutomatedDataScrapingToolForInnoscriptaHackathon/readme.md

 Speed of scraping can be optimized.
 It is not slow though, but I didnt have so much time to work on it.

+To increase the speed, I have got an idea.
+We may find a way to click 'show phone' and 'show email' buttons like 10 by 10, instead of 1 by 1.

 Refactoring and cleaning the code could be another need.
 I would do it, if I have not lost access to data source.